 In situations where both the father and mother work full-time and the children are equally bonded with both parents, no special preference should be given to the mother in the custody schedule.
 If two parents have very similar work schedules and it is otherwise in the children’s best interest to spend equal time with the parents, any day care or other childcare arrangements should be equally made between the parents so that both parents enjoy equal time with their children when they’re not working.

-Custody for fathers with heavy travel schedules
+What about custody for fathers with heavy travel schedules?

 For fathers who travel extensively due to their work schedules, flexibility and make up time is an important part of any custody and visitation schedule.
 If a father is going to miss one or more weeks of time with their children, a custody and visitation order can layout how the time will be made up after the father returns from the business trip.

 Bonding with your children is a big part of getting custody for fathers.

 A custody order with frequent and regular contact does not just happen because you want it.
 If, during your marriage, you have not spent very much time with your children and are not bonded with them, you face an uphill climb if you intend to suddenly, after separation, get 50/50 custody.

 That however does not mean you should give up on your children and take whatever custody and visitation schedule is offered to you.